 It does not take a designer to tell you that curtains can elevate the look of your windows.
-With their elegant patterns and unique designs and textures, curtains really can change the look of a room, and they’re fairly inexpensive for your clients too.
+With their elegant patterns and unique designs and textures, ready made curtains really can change the look of a room, and they’re fairly inexpensive for your clients too.
 Their transformative effects really are unmissable.

 Try not to push furniture against the wall

 We’ve all seen homes with multiple furniture pieces in one room, with many people trying to make the most out of their space.
 However, one of the biggest mistakes we see as designers is people pushing their furniture right up against the wall.
 We feel the only thing that should be pushed against the wall is a piece of art, with no exceptions.

 It may seem counterintuitive, but if you are looking for your room to look bigger, pushing all of the furniture against the walls is not the way to do it.
 In fact, it can do the opposite.
 Furniture needs to have space around it, and in doing so it brings a closer atmosphere to the room and ties everything together nicely.
 It also brings a better sense of balance to the room, even in a smaller room, making sure to enhance the relationship between all the furniture elements.